rotundasoftware/cartero/README.md

 $ cartero <viewsDir> <outputDir> [options]
 ```

 Once you've run cartero, you'll ask the [cartero hook](https://github.com/rotundasoftware/cartero-node-hook) at run time for the assets needed by each view.
-A hook is currently only available for node.js but one can quickly be developed for any server side environment.
+A hook is currently only available for node.js but one can quickly be developed for any environment.

 ## Command line options

 ```
---keepSeperate, -s      Keep css files separate, instead of concatenating them (for dev mode).

 --transform, -t         Name or path of a default transform.
 (See discussion of `defaultTransforms` option.)

 --maps, -m   	    	Enable JavaScript source maps in js bundles (for dev mode).

+--keepSeperate, -s      Keep css files separate, instead of concatenating them (for dev mode).

 --watch, -w      		Watch mode - watch for changes and update output as appropriate (for dev mode).